Coherent multi-spin exchange coupling in a quantum-dot spin chain: Conclusion

 \section{Conclusion}

-In summary, we have demonstrated simultaneous coherent exchange between two, three, and four spins in a quadruple quantum dot.
-We have also shown that lateral position shifts of the quantum dots during barrier pulses present a significant hurdle to implementing simultaneous exchange between multiple electron spins.
-Using a phenomenological model based on a microscopic theory, we can predict the virtual gate voltages required to generate a set of target exchange frequencies.
-Our method is also scalable and applicable to Si qubits.
+In summary, we have demonstrated simultaneous coherent exchange coupling between two, three, and four spins in a quadruple quantum dot.
+We have also shown that lateral position shifts of the quantum dots during barrier pulses present a significant hurdle to implementing simultaneous exchange coupling between multiple electron spins.
+Using a phenomenological model based on a microscopic theory, we can predict the virtual gate voltages required to generate a set of target exchange couplings.
+Our method is also scalable and applicable to other types of quantum-dot spin qubits, such as silicon qubits, which offer the possibility of isotopic purification and substantially reduced nuclear hyperfine fields, leading to longer electron-spin coherence times.
 This method enables us to generate a four-site Heinseberg spin chain, which is an exciting prospect for the exploration of the physics associated with interacting spin chains.

+During the completion of this work, we became aware of a related work demonstrating independent control of tunnel couplings in a quantum dot array~\cite{Hsiao2020}.